Alan-Cha/autoX-article/README.md

 ##### Apply labels

 Currently, AutoX will not respond to changes to the `httpbin` deployment.
-In order to turn the deployment into a *trigger object*, we will assign it the `iter8.tools/autox=true` label (referred to as the AutoX label).
+In order to turn the deployment into a *trigger object*, we will assign it the `iter8.tools/autox=true` label (AutoX label).
 Otherwise, AutoX will not relaunch experiments on behalf of this resource object.

 ```bash
 kubectl label deployment httpbin iter8.tools/autox=true